The hitchhiker's guide to the IXPE data analysis: Preliminary data processing

 \subsection{Removal of solar flares}

 Some \ixpe observations, such as Vela~PWN \cite{Xie22}, \mbox{Vela~X$-$1} \cite{Forsblom2023}, \mbox{3C~58} \cite{Bucciantini25}, \mbox{NGC~2110} \cite{Chakraborty2025} and \mbox{RCW~86} \cite{Silvestri26}, were affected by intense solar flare activity.
 When solar flares are detected by \ixpe, they impact the results if not properly handled \cite{Bucciantini25,Chakraborty2025,Silvestri26}, producing a fake polarized signal and contributing to the spectra.
 Some X-ray sources also show intrinsic peculiar variability, such as flux variations related to orbital and spin periods or due to type I X-ray bursts; thanks to a more stable count rate, it is easier to identify the time intervals where the solar-related events are present in the background region.
-As an example, in Figure~\ref{fig:flares} the \ixpe light curves from the three DUs in the background-selection region are superimposed with the one by the Geostationary Operational Environmental Satellites (GOES) in the period of the \ixpe observation of \mbox{Vela~X$-$1}.
+As an example, in Figure~\ref{fig:flares}, the \ixpe light curves from the three DUs in the background-selection region are superimposed on the one from the Geostationary Operational Environmental Satellites (GOES) during the \ixpe observation of \mbox{Vela~X$-$1}.

-It is possible to notice in the \ixpe background region that the count rate shows flares that are related to those detected by GOES.
+It is possible to observe in the \ixpe background region that the count rate exhibits flares related to those detected by GOES.
 As a further interesting feature, this kind of event is not uniform in the three \ixpe DUs because they are not equally exposed to the Sun.
-In particular, DU2, being more exposed to the Sun, can be affected by a stronger contamination of events due to solar activity.
+In particular, DU2, being more exposed to the Sun, can be affected by stronger contamination from solar activity.
 The standard background rejection (see later) can mitigate the effect of this increased background, but it is not sufficient to remove all these events; background subtraction can help in this, but for bright sources (as explained in the following), it should be avoided, and for extended sources, when the background selection is not trivial, this is difficult to achieve.
 A good practice is to remove time intervals affected by solar-related events.
 To achieve this, it is important to perform the time filtering before background rejection, as the latter can partially remove solar-related events, making time selection more difficult.

 Thus, to better identify the solar-related events, the following procedure is suggested: \begin{itemize} \item extract for each \ixpe DU the events in the background region using the prescription previously reported; \item compare the light curves of the three \ixpe DUs: A pronounced flux increase in DU2 relative to DU1 and DU3 indicates the presence of solar-related events (see Figure~\ref{fig:flares}); \item using the DU2 average count rate ($R_2$) and its standard deviation ($\sigma_{R_2}$), a flux selection on the time (see Figure~\ref{fig:flares}) is performed to identify affected time intervals: $R(t) {>} R_2+ 3\times\sigma_{R2}$. \end{itemize} In the end, the time selection provided by DU2 can be used on the three \ixpe DUs to remove solar-related events.